nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 1. cheap

 ##### Cons
-But if you've ever written a lot of unit tests you may have run into some of the problems listed:
+But if you've ever written a lot of unit tests you may have run into some of the problems listed below:

 1. coupling of tests with implementation (resulting in a lot of refactoring as requirements change)
 1. hard to test from the user perspective